microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 Further configuration is required to define **App Roles and Permissions**.

-1. Click on the link next to the Microsoft identity provider, which will open the Azure AD blade.
+1. Click on the link next to the Microsoft identity provider.
+This will open the Azure AD blade.
 <img src="./images/FHIR-PROXY-AUTH7.png" height="410">

 2. Click on **Manifest**.